ItsGifNotJif/ItsGifNotJif/README.md

 - 👋 Hi, I’m @ItsGifNotJif
 - 👀 I’m interested in becoming a Full-Stack developer.
-- 🌱 I’m currently learning Javascript, and gotta say, it freaking sucks.
-It feels like the language was created by some fandom,
-- and only inner circle can read and understand it, just like Magic The Gathering lore was written by MTG nerds for MTG nerds.
-- I'm just hoping to learn it sometime soon, and hopefully sooner rather than later.
+- 🌱 I’m currently studying Node.JS, React, MongoDB, Typescript and Express, to cover all Front-end and back-end bases.
 - P.S.
 It is Gif, not Jif.
 I'm ready to die on that hill if I have to.

 <!---